As a writer myself, my visit to The Hemingway House Key West was a highlight of a recent trip to Florida.

 He soon became an avid sports fisherman.
 In 1938 he established a world record for catching seven Marlin in one day.
 He also garnered a reputation for hard drinking with his new friends Josie ‘Sloppy Joe’ Russell, fisherman Eddie ‘Bra’ Saunders and his brother ‘Burge’ and later Toby Bruce who became his right-hand man and life-long companion.

-I’ll give you a short tour of the Hemingway museum using my photos
+A short tour of the Hemingway museum using my photos

 I loved finding out about one of my writer heroes and we adored Key West!

-Author note: I so enjoyed meeting the six-toed cats that a fictional six-toed offspring features in my romantic adventure novel ‘Island in the Sun’ – the cat in the story is aptly named ‘Hemingway’!
+Author note: I so enjoyed meeting the six-toed cats that a fictional six-toed offspring features in my romantic adventure novel ‘Island in the Sun‘ – the cat in the story is aptly named ‘Hemingway’!
+Find out more on My Books Page.

 Have you ever explored the Hemingway House in Key West